Washer-dryer: Automatic sensors and systems

-Washer dryer combinations are normally built with a number of sensors and systems to automate much of the washing and drying cycles.
-Some of the higher-end model washer dryer combos have sensors that monitor water level, suds levels, temperature levels, and garment dryness.
-The information gathered by these sensors are used to control the spin speed, cycle settings, draining systems, and other functions.
+Washer-dryers are normally built with sensors and systems to automate much of the washing and drying cycles.
+Some of the higher end model washer dryer combi's have sensors that monitor water level, suds levels, temperature levels, and garment dryness.
+The information gathered by these sensors are used to control the spin RPM, cycle settings, draining systems, and other functions.